strejcik/PdfEditor/README.md

 - **Rulers and Canvas Tools**: Visual overlays for precise placement with customizable rulers.
 - **Persistence**: Work is saved in browser storage for continuity across sessions.
 - **Custom Fonts**: Uses the Lato font for a clean, readable interface.
+- **Mirroring**: It gives ability for user to share the state/view of his pdf canvas so other users can watch it in real time.

 ## Technology Stack